Heart failure - testsCHF - tests; Congestive heart failure - tests; Cardiomyopathy - tests; HF - tests

 - Most other types of water pills, which can make your sodium too low or your potassium too high

 Anemia, or low red blood cell count, can make your heart failure worse.
-So your doctor will check your CBC or complete blood count on a regular basis or when your symptoms become worse.
+Your provider will check your CBC or complete blood count on a regular basis or when your symptoms become worse.

 Mann DL.
 Management of heart failure patients with reduced ejection fraction.
 In: Mann DL, Zipes DP, Libby P, et al, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine .
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 25.